-From here you can check to see if there is an upgrade available, and then you can download the latest firmware for your router.
+From this screen you can check to see if there is a firmware upgrade available, and then you can download the latest firmware for your router.
 Make sure you download the firmware you want to use onto the local hard drive of your computer.